bentyeh/cs107e-final-project/PROPOSAL.md

 	- Eric Cramer - Analog to Digital conversion for sensors, PWM library, Physical mockup of project

 Goal of the project:
 	The goal of the project is to make an electronic drumset using the raspberry pi and piezoelectric virbation sensors.
 We will also create a graphical representation that tracks drum hits on screen.
+The drum program will also be able to store a beat/rhythm and loop it.

 Milestone for T-1 week:
 	(1) Sensors are working and producing sound, static visuals.